FindMySchool LogoFindMySchool

 The physical context is also distinctive.
 The school is described as being situated on a light industrial estate, which is not a drawback in itself, but it does signal a practical, work-focused feel rather than a traditional campus model.

-There is no published GCSE or A-level performance data available for this school, and it does not appear in the FindMySchool England ranking tables for GCSE or A-level outcomes.
+The current 2024-25 / 2025 GCSE dataset records a very small cohort rather than a ranked profile: KWS School has 7 KS4 pupils, with Attainment 8 of 3.4 and an EBacc average point score of 0.2, and it is not assigned a GCSE academic rank against the 3,895-school denominator.
+It also does not appear in the FindMySchool England ranking tables for A-level outcomes.
 In practice, this is common for very small independent specialist settings where cohorts are tiny, entry is irregular across year groups, and outcomes are highly individual.

 A more useful way to judge academic impact here is through how effectively the curriculum rebuilds core skills, stabilises attendance, and enables progression to the next stage.
 The available evidence points to a curriculum that prioritises English and mathematics alongside practical and vocational learning, with progress supported through careful assessment of what pupils know when they arrive.